LinkedIn Video Downloader Not Working? Here’s What to Do

 6. Save the video to your device

-The entire process typically takes just a few seconds.
+The entire process usually takes only a few seconds on a stable connection.

 Common Problems (And Quick Fixes)